Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Kernel vector computations through Givens rotations

 The second step is to now to replace $\bs{v}$ in \eqref{eq:qr-downdate} with a new row vector, say $\widetilde{\bs{v}}^T$.
 Note that \eqref{eq:qr-downdate} with $\bs{v}$ replaced with $\widetilde{\bs{v}}$ is in a $\bs{Q} \bs{R}$ product form, but $\bs{R}$ is not upper triangular because the row $i_\text{rem}$ is dense.
 Again, we exercise Givens rotations to rectify this, first by zeroing out the first $i_{\textrm{rem}}-1$ entries of $\widetilde{\bs{v}}$, followed by ensuring the subdiagonal of $\bs{R}$ vanishes:

 The update procedure \eqref{eq:qr-update} requires $N$ Givens rotations for a complexity of $\mathcal{O}(N^2)$.
-Therefore, this downupdate-update procedure for fixed $k$ requires $\mathcal{O}(N^2)$ to compute a new kernel vector from the previous one.
-A formal pseudocode of the downdate-update procedure is presented in \Cref{alg:gud}.
+Therefore, this downdate-update procedure for fixed $k$ requires $\mathcal{O}(N^2)$ to compute a new kernel vector from the previous one.
+A formal pseudocode of the downdate-update procedure is presented in Supplementary Algorithm S1.